Cavcode/darksun/docs/tools.md

 The purpose of this tutorial is to install the basic tools required to enable our workflow.
 These tools will take a few minutes to install but will save countless hours of building modules and ensuring the most current files are always included.
 Using all of these tools in concert will allow the team to ensure the most current files are always in the module, revert to a previous version of any files should we find faults, and build a working module in seconds.
 To get those tools working on your computer, follow these steps in order.
 If you're a veteran to module development and familiar with this tools, it's your option.
 This tutorial is primarily aimed at those who have little experience with these tools.

+## Disclaimer

+There are **A LOT** of words here.
+Don't let this scare you off of the idea of using these tools.
+I've chosen to add a lot of detail based on the assumption you've not worked with these tools before.
+If you have, you can ignore much of this.
+After installing these tools and [reading the workflow tutorial](workflow.md), you should have confidence that you can easily and readily employ these tools to make quick changes to the module.

 * [Setting up your GitHub Account](#github-account)
 * [Installing Git](#git)
 * [Installing Nimble and Neverwinter](#nimble-&-neverwinter)